Eric-w-H/UsingVSCodeWithECELinux/README.md

 6. You'll need to install any extensions you want to use again on the server.
 Simply open the extensions tab with `Ctrl-Shift-X` on Windows/Linux and `Cmd+Shift+X` on Mac.
 Search up the extensions, and click "install on server".
 You only need to do this once, VSCode will remember what's installed.

+7. To close a remote connection, you can exit VS Code on your local machine, or you can open the command pallette and type "close remote connection", then select "Remote: Close Remote Connection".

 ## Advanced: Setting up an SSH Key
 You may have noticed that you'll have to keep providing your username and password whenever you want to use VSCode on the server.
 While this is secure, it is rather tedious.
 Instead, you can set up an SSH key to verify your identity when you login from your computer.